jaxxstorm/leebriggs.co.uk/_posts/2021-05-09-pulumi-apply.md

 "Wait for the value you're applying to be known, then do something"

 Let's look at some code.
-I'm going to define two resources, an S3 bucket, and than our trust EC2 instance.
-All I want to do here is interpolate the ARN of the S3 bucket into the EC2 Instances user data.
+I'm going to define two resources, an S3 bucket, and than our trusty EC2 instance.
+All I want to do here is interpolate the ARN of the S3 bucket into the EC2 Instances' user data.

 ```typescript
 // define a bucket